malikaiesh/Streameast/replit.md

 ## Overview

 Stream East is a complete video streaming platform built with pure PHP, designed for embedding and managing YouTube videos, Shorts, movies, and live sports streams.
-It features a full-featured CMS admin panel for content management, SEO optimization, monetization, a professional multi-section footer, and a YouTube-style Shorts carousel.
+It features a full-featured CMS admin panel for content management, SEO optimization, monetization, branding customization (logo and favicon uploads), extensive social media integration (12+ platforms), mobile/desktop app links, a professional multi-section footer, and a YouTube-style Shorts carousel.
 The platform aims to provide a robust, lightweight, and easily deployable solution for video content delivery with a focus on administrative control and user experience.

 ## User Preferences